 In the Company's view, encouraging its executive officers and employees to become shareholders of the Company is the best way to align their interests with those of the Company's shareholders.
-As stated above, equity participation was originally accomplished through the 2018 Stock Option Plan and is currently accomplished through the Omnibus Plan, pursuant to which the Company may grant both stock options and RSUs.
+Equity participation was originally accomplished through a stock option plan adopted by the Company on June 27, 2018 (the "2018 Stock Option Plan") and is currently accomplished through an Omnibus Incentive Plan adopted by the Company on November 18, 2020 and reapproved by the shareholders of the Company on May 25, 2023 (as amended or restated from time to time, the "Omnibus Plan"), pursuant to which the Company may grant both stock options and RSUs.